florenciaaltschuler/relational-models/README.md

 # relational-models
-This repository covers SQL queries, data analysis, and visualization to explore and analyze business data from the AdventureWorks dataset.
+This repository contains SQL queries, data analysis, and visualization to explore and analyze business data from the AdventureWorks dataset.